blissjaspis/education/private-docker-registry.md

     ```

 3.  **Create an Nginx configuration file:**
     Create a file named `nginx/conf.d/registry.conf` with the following content.
-Replace `registry.your-domain.com` and `komodo.your-domain.com` with your actual subdomains.
+Replace `registry.your-domain.com`, `komodo.your-domain.com`, and your website domains with your actual domains.

     ```nginx
     upstream docker-registry {